Armored military vehicle runs over Venezuelan protester

 A pair of protesters dragged Yaminne, his face still covered, away from the hulking military truck.
 Tear gas canisters littered the street.

-Yaminne's condition a day after his ordeal was stable but delicate, his mother said.
-An artificial lung helped him breathe.
+Yaminne's condition is stable but delicate, his mother said.
+A ventilator aids his breathing.

+"He has opened his eyes and is communicating with hand signals," she said.

 The young photographer had witnessed the fatal shooting three years ago of a university student named Bassil Da Costa during a protest against the government and had vowed to continue the struggle, she said.

 Yaminne loves Venezuela, his mother said.
 He wants it to emerge from a crisis brought on in part by food and medical shortages and soaring prices.
+She doesn't believe her son was involved in the assault on the military vehicle.

+"He's a poet, a photographer," Maria Yaminne said.
+"He's not aggressive.
+He wants to build up Venezuela, not destroy it."

 Protesters and government forces have faced off daily, with unrest fueled by the government's "heavy-handed measures and suppression of dissenting voices," said Ravina Shamdasani, a spokeswoman for the United Nations High Commissioner for Human Rights.

 A protest planned for Saturday has been dubbed the Mothers of Venezuela March.
+Maria Yaminne, however, will remain at her son's bedside.